Joel Rifkin's house

-Serial Killer House in East Meadow, New York, United States.
+Serial Killer House in East Meadow, New York

-The house is situated at 1492 Garden Street in the hamlet of East Meadow, Long Island, New York.
+It is located at 1492 Garden Street in East Meadow, New York.

-Rifkin confessed to killing 17 women between 1989 and 1993.
-During his crime spree, he deliberately targeted sex workers and other vulnerable women such as drug addicts.
+Rifkin was a serial killer who confessed to murdering 17 women between 1989 and 1993.
+During his crime spree, he targeted sex workers and other vulnerable women.

-His first murder took place at this house on February 20th, 1989.
-That night, he beat and strangled a 25-year-old sex worker named Heidi Balch to death.
+His first murder took place on February 20th, 1989, when he beat and strangled a 25-year-old sex worker named Heidi Balch to death in his bedroom.

-Rifkin discarded Balch's remains at different locations.
-Her skull was discovered by a golfer in a wooded area of the Hopewell Valley Golf Course in New Jersey.
+He discarded Balch's remains at different locations.
+Her skull was discovered by a golfer in a wooded area at the Hopewell Valley Golf Course in New Jersey.

-"Joel the Ripper's" luck finally ran out after he murdered a sex worker called Tiffany Bresciani.
+"Joel the Ripper's" luck finally ran out after he murdered a sex worker named Tiffany Bresciani.

-On June 24th, 1993, Rifkin picked up Tiffany in his mother's blue Toyota sedan.
+On June 24th, 1993, Rifkin picked up Bresciani in his mother's blue Toyota sedan.
 At the time, she was with her boyfriend, Dave Rubinstein.

-Tiffany, who was also a heroin addict, funded both of their habits by working as a prostitute.
-Whenever Tiffany returned to Dave after seeing a client, the couple would walk off together and find a dealer.
+Bresciani, who was also a heroin addict, funded both of their habits by working as a sex worker.
+Whenever Bresciani returned to Rubinstein after seeing a client, the couple would walk off together to find a dealer.

 On June 24th, 1993, she jumped into Rifkin's car and told Rubinstein that she would be back in 20 minutes.
 However, she never returned.

-Sensing that something was wrong, Dave phoned the police and provided a description of the Toyota.
-He also checked local hospitals and the club where Tiffany danced.
+Sensing that something was wrong, Rubinstein called the police and provided a description of the Toyota.
+He also checked local hospitals and the club where his girlfriend danced.

-Four days later, the police saw Rifkin's Mazda truck driving along the Southern State Parkway highway on Long Island.
-The officers became suspicious of the truck when they realized that it had no license plates.
+Four days later, two police officers noticed Rifkin's Mazda truck driving along the Southern State Parkway highway on Long Island with no license plates.

-After pulling the vehicle over, they discovered Tiffany's remains hidden underneath a tarp in the back.
-At the time, he was en route to dump her body.
+After arresting Rifkin, they discovered Bresciani's remains hidden underneath a tarp in the back.
+At the time, he was reportedly en route to dump her body.

 Although Rifkin confessed to killing 17 women, he attempted to mount an insanity defense.
 However, the jury refused to accept this plea.
 In their opinion, he knew exactly what he was doing.

-On May 9th, 1994, he was convicted of the murder of Tiffany Bresciani.
-One month later, a judge sentenced Joel Rifkin to life in prison.
+On May 9th, 1994, Joel Rifkin was convicted of the murder of Tiffany Bresciani.
+One month later, a judge sentenced him to life in prison.